voxel-dot-at/sentis_tof_m100_pkg/README.md

 ---
 This ROS package uses an old api for the Bluetechnix Sentis ToF m100 sensor.

-There is a new package (https://github.com/voxel-dot-at/bta_ros) that uses the new [BltToFApi](https://support.bluetechnix.at/wiki/Bluetechnix_'Time_of_Flight'_API) developed by Bluetechnix for interacting with their sensors.
+There is a new package (https://github.com/voxel-dot-at/bta_tof_driver) that uses the new [BltToFApi](https://support.bluetechnix.at/wiki/Bluetechnix_'Time_of_Flight'_API) developed by Bluetechnix for interacting with their sensors.

-We recommend to use the new bta_ros package.
+We recommend to use the new bta_tof_driver package.

 ---